Camp Mulla: 2013–2016: Departures and solo projects

 In May 2013, Sub Sahara announced that lead singer Karun was leaving to pursue a solo career and further studies in the United States, with rapper Thee MC Africa also leaving to pursue a solo career.
 Tiri Murai (known mononymously as Tiri), another Kenyan singer and Kus Ma's girlfriend, was brought in to replace Karun in June 2013 after performing live with the group at the MTV Africa All Stars concert in Durban, South Africa the previous month.
 On 22 August 2013, Kus Ma released a solo mixtape entitled J's and Purple, while Tiri followed up with a mixtape of her own, Nefertiri, on 8 March 2014.
 On 20 April 2015, coinciding with the 4/20 celebrations, Shappaman released an extended play entitled Wild Life on Tape.
 He followed that up with a mixtape entitled Love Wild on 2 March 2016.

-2017–present: Reunion and second album
+2017–2018: Reunion and second album

 On 10 September 2017, Camp Mulla announced their return from hiatus with a performance featuring t at The Wave concert at the Ngong Racecourse in Nairobi.
 The group is reportedly set to release their second studio album, with a date yet to be officially confirmed.